-They are used if wrap_logger() has been called without arguments.
+They are used if wrap_logger or get_logger are called without arguments.

-Can be called several times, keeping an argument at None leaves is unchanged from the current setting.
+Can be called several times, keeping an argument at None leaves it unchanged from the current setting.

-After calling for the first time, is_configured() starts returning True.
+After calling for the first time, is_configured starts returning True.

-Use reset_defaults() to undo your changes.
+Use reset_defaults to undo your changes.